VictorBischoff/python-automation/readme.md

 ## Usage

+Ensure that you are in the vagrant directory:

+`cd vagrant`

 To use the script, run the following command:

-`cd vagrant`
 `python main.py`

 Follow the prompts to choose which virtual machine you want to start or halt.